cephasjoe/python-scripts/README.md

 # python-scripts
-Just repository for my practise scripts
+Just a repository for my practise scripts